Rose Tico: The Last Jedi

-In an early scene in Star Wars: The Last Jedi, Paige Tico is killed during the evacuation of D'Qar, when the Cobalt Hammer is destroyed during an operation in which Paige helps destroy the Mandator IV-class Siege Dreadnought Fulminatrix.
-Rose mourns her sister's death aboard the MC85 Star Cruiser Raddus, a Resistance Mon Calamari cruiser.
+In an early scene in Star Wars: The Last Jedi, Paige Tico is killed during the evacuation of D'Qar, when the Cobalt Hammer is destroyed during an operation in which Paige helps destroy the First Order Dreadnought.
+Rose mourns her sister's death aboard the Raddus, a Resistance Mon Calamari cruiser.
 She is guarding the escape pods against potential Resistance deserters when she finds Finn, a Resistance hero she greatly admires, attempting to flee in one of the pods.
 After Rose stops him by stunning him with an electro-shock prod, Finn tells her the First Order had found a way to track the Resistance fleet through hyperspace.
-The two formulate a plan to disable the tracking device on the First Order's flagship, the Mega-class Star Dreadnought Supremacy, which will allow the Raddus to escape.
+The two formulate a plan to disable the tracking device on Supreme Leader Snoke's flagship, the Supremacy, which will allow the Raddus to escape.
 With help from Resistance droid BB-8, Rose and Finn set off on an unauthorized mission to the casino city of Canto Bight to find a master codebreaker to assist them.

-Although Finn is impressed by the superficial beauty and debauchery of Canto Bight, Rose reveals to him the dark underpinnings of the lavish casino city, pointing out the fortunes of the city's rich inhabitants is supported by child slavery, weapons dealing, and other immoral activities that result in the suffering of others.
+Although Finn is impressed by the superficial beauty and debauchery of Canto Bight, Rose reveals to him the dark underpinnings of the lavish casino city, pointing out the fortunes of the city's rich inhabitants are supported by child slavery, weapons dealing, and other immoral activities that result in the suffering of others.
 Rose and Finn are arrested for their illegal entry into Canto Bight, and in prison they meet an unnamed slicer, who along with BB-8 helps them escape and agrees to assist them in disabling the Supremacy's tracking device.
 The four escape Canto Bight with the help of some of the enslaved children there; Rose gives one of them Paige's Rebel Alliance ring to inspire his trust.
 Rose and the others return to the Supremacy and infiltrate the Mega-Destroyer disguised as First Order officers, but are captured by General Hux and Captain Phasma before they can disable the tracking device.
 The slicer betrays Rose and Finn, informing the First Order of their plan and providing information about the Resistance in exchange for his release and a monetary reward.